The Golden Visa Spain is a popular investment residency option in Europe.

 However, the minimum threshold is €500,000 for an investment in Spanish real estate.
 It’s possible to find more far affordable real estate options with the Portugal Golden Visa scheme (although these come with certain restrictions).

 Lastly, Spain isn’t an especially good fit for investors with an ultimate goal of EU citizenship and a second passport.
-Not only is the timeline to citizenship a long 10 years, but Spain won’t allow you to keep your original passport.
+Not only is the timeline to citizenship 10 years, but (in most cases) Spain won’t allow you to keep your original passport.